js402/CATE/README.md

 ## ⚙️ WIP - Work In Progress

 This project is currently under heavy development.
-Please check back later for more detailed instructions.
-Demos, installation, and usage guides will be available within the next day.

-Below is a brief "Dev Environment" section you can add to your documentation.
-It outlines the key steps and commands you need to get started:

 ## Starting the Development Environment